shakamaran/nproan/readme.txt

 keine Prio:
 -Zeitschätzung?

+COL vs ROW Convention:

+In ROOT its (col, row), so externally i want to preserve this.
+Althought data is represented as (frame,row,nreps,col)

 My current philosophy for doing stuff:
 - np roan should calculate stuff for now, functions for drawing/saving can be put in common.py